 I don't even know what I've done until my walls begin to shake and my comfort is disturbed.
 As I set on the task of keeping my walls from falling, I feel accomplished when I conquer the rattles and patch the cracks.
 The more the walls shake, the more I scurry to resist, thickening the layers and adding new bricks.
 Empowered by my efforts, I hold these walls up with my own strength and understanding, fortifying their glory with more reasonable cement.
-On it goes, building and resisting; pausing along the way to admire the work I've done.
+On it goes, building and resisting, pausing along the way to admire the work I've done.

 When the walls begin to shake again, I realize how easily they could all crumble, and the cycle continues.
 Desire becomes my drink and potential becomes my bread.
 I grow full on myself, complacent to the point where bordered walls become the whole world.
-Disillusionment feels like clarity and the intoxicating effect of my efforts keeps me addicted, but I'm never really satisfied.
+Disillusionment feels like clarity, and the intoxicating effect of my efforts keeps me addicted, but I'm never truly satisfied.
 Strangely though, I keep raising my glass to the kingdom I've built, partaking in the poison anyway and settling with its counterfeit version of peace.

-It's a place I hate and love all at the same time; a place I can't seem to keep myself from wandering to.
+It's a place I hate and love all at the same time, a place I can't seem to keep myself from wandering to.
 Though the journey of rebuild always looks different, its blinding effect remains the same every time.

 Its familiarity feels homey and comfortable, but the truth is that it's a cage.
 It's not the life I was made for; I wasn't built to live for myself.

 I was made for more than my desires, more than my potential, and more than myself.
-I wasn't made for my own kingdom, but for God's.
-A kingdom structured with perfect love, a kingdom of boundless peace, a kingdom rich in mercy and infinite grace; a life of freedom and true abundance.
+I wasn't made for my own kingdom, but God's.
+A kingdom structured with perfect love, a kingdom of boundless peace, a kingdom rich in mercy and infinite grace, a life of freedom and true abundance.

 Heaven on earth.
 Presence with God.